 Venmo is a convenient platform for sending, receiving, and requesting money.
 But if you use Venmo for certain types of transactions, you could be on the hook for taxes.

 The good news is that personal transactions on the payment platform typically don’t generate tax liability.
-It’s when you use Venmo for business purposes that you need to prepare for a tax bill.
+But when you use Venmo for business purposes or the sale of goods for a profit, you'll need to prepare for a tax bill.

 If you’re confused about how taxes work on Venmo, keep reading.
 You’ll learn which Venmo transactions the Internal Revenue Service considers taxable and what you need to know while preparing your tax return.
-We’ll also explain some upcoming tax changes for Venmo and other payment apps you should prepare for in 2024.
+We’ll also explain some new IRS rules for Venmo and other payment apps that you should prepare for in 2025 and 2026.

 How the IRS treats Venmo transactions